No as built drawing, nor any historical data is available when it comes to locating tree roots. But we thrive on the unknown.

 GeoScan was hired to locate the tree roots of several trees along the path.
 Due to the unusual nature of the targets, we setup a tight spaced grid at every location and collected high density data sets using a mid-high frequency range GPR antenna.

 The collected data sets were processed, individual GPR profiles were interpreted and they were combined to create a quasi 3 dimensional distribution map of the tree roots at every grid location.
 The distribution map showed the disturbed areas by the roots along with their depths within the survey locations.
-The distribution map then were used to alter the path of the proposed utility to avoid damage in the neighboring trees.
+The distribution map then were used to alter the path of the proposed utility to avoid damage in the neighbouring trees.

 Besides a distribution map, a tree root map can also be generated.
 The individual tree roots are picked on the GPR profiles which are turned into a three-dimensional volume.
 The image below shows an example from one of the tree root B-scans (left) that were later combined into a three-dimensional cube (right side).
 The located tree roots (marked with red rectangular on the left) after merging the profiles resulted an almost complete system as indicated on the image on the right.